The Omega as a Router

 Note: If you don’t know what encryption type to use, just keep the default.

-Next, you will need to configure the Omega to route packets from the ethernet interface (
+The Omega’s ethernet port is configured to act as a network client by default.
+So we will just need to configure the Omega to route packets from the ethernet networ interface (

 Find the block that looks something like the following: